yonat/MultiSelectSegmentedControl/README.md

 multiSelect.items = ["One", "Two", image, [image2, "Text"], "Last"]
 ```

-Images are shown in full color (unlinke `UISegmentedControl`).
+Images are shown in full color (unlike `UISegmentedControl`).
 To make them render in the same `tintColor` as the control, use template mode:

 ```swift
 multiSelect.items = [image1, image2, image3].map { $0.withRenderingMode(.alwaysTemplate) }